MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-home.md

 # Description
 - This doucment describes how to make a `Minigame`, `Third-Party` plugin
-- About MiniGameWorld plugin's structure: [MiniGameWorld]
+- MiniGameWorld plugin's structure: [MiniGameWorld]